dieharders/ai-menu-generator/INFO.md

 ## Task List

+- ❌ Generate images on demand by clicking on placeholder image.

+- ❌ Commit some default menu data with images (min 3).

+- ❌ Better prompts for menu question/answer (put instructions and menu data in the system prompt).
+Add a max output token limit: 2000.

+- ❌ Better photo prompts for image generation.

-- ❌ Try re-implementing abort signal.
+- ❌ Try re-implementing abort signal to cancel generation process.
 The exception may not show in prod.

-- ❌ Better photo prompts for image generation.

-- ❌ Generate images on demand by clicking on placeholder image?

-- ❌ Commit some default menu data (min 3).

 - ❌ Optional: Allow multiple images to be uploaded (max 3 total)

 - ❌ Optional: Do a traditional Google search if no images can be generated and use the top result to display.
 User must tap the placeholder image to consent to seeing images from the web.

-- ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).

-  - Convert all api calls to server-side actions OR use cloud functions without needing to convert website and put requests behind a password check.

-  - This allows us to serve api requests publically.

-- ❌ Optional: Implement Vercel databases (save images/json on per user basis, user login required)
+- ❌ Optional: Implement cloud storage per user.
+Vercel databases (save images/json on per user basis, user login required)

   - Load menu data from k/v.
 Load images from Blob Store.